 Why It’s Not in the DSM — and Why That Matters

-High-functioning anxiety is not a recognized diagnosis in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), the bible of psychiatry.
+High-functioning anxiety is not a recognized diagnosis in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
+Anxiety disorders affect approximately 31.1% of U.S. adults at some point in their lives, according to the National Institute of Mental Health — making them the most prevalent category of mental health concern, the bible of psychiatry.
 This is because, by definition, people with high-functioning anxiety are functioning.
 They are not impaired in their work, their relationships, or their daily lives.
 In fact, they are often excelling.

 But this is a problem.
 Because the absence of a diagnosis does not mean the absence of suffering.
 And because the focus on function can obscure the profound internal cost of that function.
 The fact that you are able to push through your anxiety does not mean that it is not real.
 It means that you are resilient.
 It means that you are strong.
 It also means that you are likely exhausted.

-Why High-Functioning Anxiety Shows Up in High-Achieving Women
+Why High-Functioning Anxiety Shows Up in driven, ambitious women

-High-functioning anxiety is particularly common among high-achieving women.
+High-functioning anxiety is particularly common among driven, ambitious women.
+Women are diagnosed with anxiety disorders at twice the rate of men, according to epidemiological data from the American Psychological Association — a disparity rooted in both biological factors and the specific socialization pressures women navigate.
 This is for a number of reasons.
 First, women are socialized to be pleasing, to be perfect, to be accommodating.
 We are taught to be good girls, to not make waves, to put others’ needs before our own.
 This sets us up for a lifetime of anxiety-fueled people-pleasing.

 Second, women are still under-represented in positions of power.
 We have to work harder to prove ourselves, to be taken seriously, to get a seat at the table.
 This can create a tremendous amount of pressure, and a tremendous amount of anxiety.